Revizor: Testing Black-box CPUs against Speculation Contracts: Design and Implementation

-\myparagraph{Execution Clauses} Executions clauses are implemented similarly to the speculative exposure mechanism introduced in SpecFuzz~\cite{Oleksenko2020}: The emulator takes a checkpoint of the architectural state when it encounters an instruction listed in the clause (e.g., a conditional branch in \memcond{}).
-Then, it executes a misprediction as described by the instruction's \texttt{execution} filed (e.g., lines~14--16 in~\figref{notation}).
-It continues speculative execution until the end of the test case, until the maximum possible speculation window is reached, or until the first serializing instruction.
-After that, the model rolls back to the checkpoint and continues normal execution.
+\myparagraphnodot{Execution Clauses} are implemented similarly to the speculation exposure mechanism introduced in SpecFuzz~\cite{Oleksenko2020}: Upon encountering an instruction with a non-empty execution clause (e.g., a branch in \memcond{}), the emulator takes a checkpoint.
+The emulator then simulates speculation as described by the clause until (1) the test case ends, (2) the first serializing instruction is encountered, or (3) the maximum possible speculation depth is reached\footnote{The speculation depth is a configurable parameter.
+In our experiments, we used 250 instructions, based on the ROB size in Skylake CPUs.}.
+Then, it rolls back and continues normal execution.

-Since several mispredictions might happen together, the model supports nested speculation.
-To this end, it maintains a stack of checkpoints: at a speculatable instruction a checkpoint is pushed on the stack and, when the simulation is over, the model rolls back to the topmost checkpoint on the stack.
+As multiple mispredictions may happen together, the emulator supports nested speculation through a stack of checkpoints: When starting a simulation, the checkpoint is pushed, and afterwards, the emulator rolls back to the topmost checkpoint.

-This method explores all possible speculative behaviors permitted by the contract.
-Such a worst-case simulation ensures that we reliably collect all contract traces representing legitimate executions of the given test case.
-Practically, however, nesting greatly reduces the fuzzing speed.
-This is why we disable nesting by default but, upon a violation, \sys{} re-enables it and re-runs the experiment.

-\myparagraph{Practical challenges} Performing exhaustive exploration of all speculative behaviors permitted by the contract may require emulating a very large number of paths, which may lead to a combinatorial explosion.
-To avoid it, we restrict the test case generator to create code sequences according to certain rules: restrict the number of memory locations, branch targets, and the total number of instructions in the generated test cases.